-Nothing quite beats a good excuse to hunker down, pile on the layers, drink endless cups of steaming hot tea and shop online for a bit of well-deserved self-indulgence.
+Nothing beats hunkering down, drinking endless cups of tea and shopping online for a bit of well-deserved self-indulgence.

-Knowing where and how the wool used to make the jumper you’re wearing is extremely important.
-Only 2% of the world’s wool is actually produced Britain.
-The leading provider of wool is Australia, followed by China, America and New Zealand.
-Importing wool from overseas not only has an impact on the environment but animal welfare standards tend to be much lower in some of these countries too.
+Most important, is knowing where the wool used to make your jumper comes from.
+Just 2% of the world’s wool is produced in Britain.
+The leading providers are Australia, followed by China, America and New Zealand.
+Above all, importing wool from overseas has a detrimental impact on the environment.
+And animal welfare standards tend to be much lower in these countries too.

-The Independent recently reported that a wool jumper is just as cruel as mink coat.
-The article shared video footage released by Peta, filmed by investigators in over 30 farms and wool sheds in America and Australia, highlighting the most horrendous cruelty to innocent and gentle sheep, all for the sake of a wooly jumper.
+The Independent reported that a wool jumper is as cruel as a mink coat.
+The article shared video footage released by Peta.
+Investigators filmed over 30 farms and woolsheds in America and Australia.
+As a result, the video highlighted horrendous cruelty to innocent and gentle sheep, all for the sake of a woolly jumper.

 Textured Knit Cardigan in Pink, H&M

 Soft Effect Knit Sweater, Zara